rahulbhargave/resume/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`